pwilmart/BCP-ALL_QE-TMT_Nat-Comm-2019/README.md

 ### Some interesting things

 PSM identifications (1% FDR).
-PAW pipeline had 80% more identified PSMs
+PAW pipeline had 80% more identified PSMs.
+This is a large factor and it is not clear what might be the cause (maybe the PSM numbers in the paper are not correct?).

 |Plex|Publication|PAW Analysis|
 |----|-----------|------------|